Shopify Monitoring Guide

 Free forever for 10 monitors.
 14-day Growth trial, no card required.

-Your homepage, product pages, cart, and checkout are four distinct systems.
+Effective Shopify uptime monitoring treats your homepage, product pages, cart, and checkout as four distinct systems.
 Any one of them can fail independently.
-A broken deploy might leave your homepage serving normally while the checkout returns a 500 error.
-A Shopify app conflict might cause the cart to silently drop items.
-A 200 OK response does not mean your store is working.
+A broken deploy might leave your homepage serving normally while the checkout returns an error page that still returns 200 OK.

-The direct cost is simple to estimate.
-Take your monthly revenue and divide by 730 (hours in a month).
+The direct cost is simple.
+Take your monthly revenue and divide by 730.
 That is your revenue per hour.
-A store doing $50,000 per month loses roughly $68 per hour of checkout downtime.
+A store doing $50,000 per month loses roughly $68 per hour of checkout downtime, and more during promotional periods when traffic is above average.

-The indirect costs matter too: lost customer trust, cart abandonment that does not come back, and ad spend that drove traffic to a broken checkout.
+The indirect costs matter too.
+Cart abandonment that does not come back, ad spend that drove traffic to a broken checkout, and customer support tickets that arrive after the store has recovered.
 A one-hour outage during a major sale can cost multiples of what a year of monitoring would cost.

 Quick estimate